Derklucas/Planescape/content/3. Session Journals/Prologue.md

 Our mission seemed accomplished, and I had wasted far too much time already, so I was ready to head back to my own businesses, when an elf, accompanied by a group of menacing thugs, burst through the door.
 Their intentions were clear—they wanted Hieron.
 With danger pressing in from all sides, we found unity in our shared peril.
 Weapons drawn and spells at the ready, we stood together, a newly forged team bound by the need to protect one of our own.
 And so we fought, and won, and now I wonder where this new strange turn of events and relations will lead me.

-## Key Learnings

-- The Great Modron March has started at least 100 years early!

-## Who Did They Meet?

-- Heiron Lifegiver
-- Jezrene Quickeye
-- Jysson
-- The Book